jeras/verilator/docs/guide/exe_verilator.rst

    The generated file is in the Verilator Configuration format, see :ref:`Configuration Files`, and can directly be consumed by Verilator.
-The standard file extension is ".vlt".
+The standard file extension is :file:`.vlt`.

 .. option:: -Wall